paulalexwilson/jaxrs-cxf-spring-annotation/README.md

        }
     }

-The name component could be optional, with the server name generated using some unique property such as a GUID.

-It's common to discover and register services through **component scanning**.
+It's often desirable to discover and register services through **component scanning**.
 So this approach should be additionally compatible with the Spring ``@ComponentScan`` annotation.

     @Configuration
     @EnableJaxRsServer